max0x7ba/thp-usage/README.md

 ## Enable transparent huge pages on your system
 The default THP configuration in Linux distros is rather sub-optimal.

-Few Linux users ever care, install or run these popular databases.
-The default THP settings for legacy compatibility cripple THP performance benefits for every user.

 These settings uncripple and maximize the positive effects of THP on performance.
 These should have been the default THP settings for everyone.